phaze9/SummerOfCode/Week 2.md

 ## Day 5: Test your Hero :question:
 Is your hero there?
  - Add a unit test: Check your heroes name
-   - Open src/app/heroes/heroes.component.spec in Visual Studio
+   - Open src/app/heroes/heroes.component.spec.ts in Visual Studio
-   - Add a new test
+   - Add a new test below the existing test 'should create'
      ```
      it('should be called Hero', () => {
        expect(component.hero.name).toEqual('Hero');